Context

 What This Enabled

 The system gets smarter with every search.
 Every resolved location is cached.
 Every new phrasing strengthens the regex layer.
-Over time, the majority of queries resolve without AI at all — the marginal cost per search trends toward zero.
+Over time, the majority of queries resolve without AI at all, and the marginal cost per search trends toward zero.

 Search stopped being a utility and became the product.